adegenna/cahnhilliard_2d/README.md

 # Introduction

+Implementation of nonlocal Cahn-Hilliard equations in 2D with coupled thermal dynamics.
+Main solver source is written in C++ and parallelized with OpenMP.
+There are Swig wrappers to enable users to write client code in Python.

 ## Concentration dynamics
 The main field that evolves is relative concentration of the A phase at the mesoscale of a block copolymer, which occurs through a modified 2D Cahn Hilliard equation: